rackerlabs/docs-cloud-identity/api-docs/overview/additional-resources.rst

 forums, phone, chat, and email.
 You can also follow Rackspace `on Twitter`_ to get product updates and announcements.

--  To get started using the Cloud Identity API, see the :ref:`Quickstart <quickstart>`
+-  To get started using the Cloud Identity API, see the :ref:`Quickstart <quickstart-guide>`.

 -  Visit the `Rackspace Knowledge Center`_  to learn how to use Rackspace services from the `Rackspace Cloud Control Panel`_.